 In Montville, however, the average commute to work is quite long.
 On average, people spend 32.14 minutes each day getting to work, which is significantly higher than the national average.

-Being a small town, Montville does not have a public transit system used by locals to get to and from work.
+Montville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Montville is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.37% of adults 25 and older in the town have at least a bachelor's degree.
+The overall education level of Montville is somewhat higher than in the average US city of 21.84%: 25.37% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Montville in 2022 was $47,577, which is wealthy relative to Ohio and the nation.
 This equates to an annual income of $190,308 for a family of four.